 Upon successful completion of the program, the learner will be able to:

 This pathway is a suggested sequence of courses for your program of study.
 Work with an advisor to develop a unique pathway for you based on your placement recommendations, any prior college courses, and your specific situation.
 The courses listed reflect the minimum requirements for this program.
+Designed for students who have completed prerequisites and have met college preparatory requirements in math, writing and reading.

 General Education Note: Ensure that one general education CTE course fulfills one of the awareness categories: